-Dr Gabrielle Samuel is a social scientist whose main interests relate to the ethical and social issues surrounding innovative bio and health technologies as well as innovative research methodologies (social media research; AI research).
+Dr Gabrielle Samuel is a social scientist whose main interests relate to the ethical and social issues associated with innovative biotechnologies in the health and forensics arenas, as well as innovative research methodologies (social media research; AI research).

-Gabrielle is a REC member, Deputy Chair of the BIOS research group; Co-Chair of the researcher and teaching follow rep committee (who sits on the faculty research committee), Deputy Chair of the department PaRC committee, and co-organises the department seminars.
+Gabrielle is a REC member, Deputy Chair of the BIOS research group; Co-Chair of the researcher and teaching follow rep committee (who sits on the faculty research committee), and co-organises the department seminars.
 Gabrielle is Associate Editor for the Journal of Empirical Research on Human Research Ethics.
 She has acted as a peer reviewer for a range of journals and funding bodies.

 She also teaches on both undergraduate and master's courses.

 Gabrielle currently has two posts.
 First, as part of the VISAGE project, working with Professor Barbara Prainsack.
 She is exploring the regulatory, ethical and social issues of forensic DNA phenotyping.